se-jaeger/my-zsh/README.md

 ```

-## Useful Alias
+## Useful Aliases

-A collection of different alias I'm using.
+A collection of aliases I'm using.

 Add them to your `~/.zshrc`